Standardize Deal Name Format Using Values From Multiple Fields

 deal6.png

-After you've seen the results in the CRM and you are satisfied with how the operation runs, you can save all of the configurations as a template, and set up automation so this formatting operation runs on a set schedule.
+After you've seen the results in the CRM and are satisfied with how the operation runs, you can save your configuration as a template and set up automation so this transform operation runs on a set schedule.
 This ensures that your deal names are consistently formatted on an ongoing basis.

 • If there isn’t a single function under Step 2 that makes the change you’re looking for, you can still complete the step in one template.
 Functions can be layered to make changes in a series of steps.
 See the Advanced How-Tos section below for more information.